 Tip 1: Service is at the table

-Unless a restaurant, bar, or similar explicitly states “Selbstbedienung” (self-service), then you can assume that service is at the table.
+Unless a restaurant, bar, or similar explicitly states “Selbstbedienung” (self-service), then assume service is at the table.

-It’s rather impolite to go up and order at the counter in such circumstances.
-And you might require a tick more patience than you’re used to, particularly in coffee houses, where minutes and hours are in no rush to pass (and that’s a good thing).
+rather very impolite to go up and order at the counter in such circumstances.
+And you might require a tick more patience than you’re used to, particularly after your initial order.
+In coffee houses, for example, minutes and hours are in no rush to pass (and that’s a good thing).

 - Learn more about ordering and paying for food

 Tip 2: Tip!

 Equally, this service is typically not included in your bill.

 If you walk away from a bar or restaurant without adding a tip to the bill, then you’re basically saying you were upset about the service.

 Not sure an explanation is needed.
 Essentially, keep the left side free for people in a rush.

 As a little bonus, be aware that very, very occasionally you can find a single, standalone escalator next to a set of steps and the escalator actually moves down, not up.
 I haven’t figured out when or why that rare and somewhat illogical event occurs.
 Perhaps it’s the universe reminding us there are no certainties in life.